pgebert/advent-of-code-2024/README.md

 ---

-This project uses the [AOC Kotlin template](https://github.com/pgebert/advent-of-code-kotlin-template) 🚀
+# Miscellaneous

+## 🔎 Template

+This project used the [advent-of-code-kotlin-template](https://github.com/pgebert/advent-of-code-kotlin-template) which is a ready-to-use template for advent of code written in kotlin - just use it and start coding! 🚀

+## Show your support

+Give a ⭐️ if this project helped you!